-Drug experts say this is largely linked to growing abuse of prescribed painkillers like OxyContin and Vicodin, which are also made from the poppy plant.
+Drug experts say that the increase in heroin use is largely linked to growing abuse of prescribed painkillers like OxyContin and Vicodin, which are also made from the poppy plant.
 People who misuse these drugs may be looking for a stronger, cheaper high.
 Heroin is both.
 But it's more dangerous.
 There’s no way to know how strong what you’re taking is or what it’s mixed with.

 Sometimes it's laced with other drugs.
-Heroin overdose deaths doubled between 1999 and 2009.
-And a spike in overdose deaths early in 2014 is believed to be linked to heroin laced with the powerful painkiller fentanyl.
+A spike in overdose deaths early in 2014 is believed to be linked to heroin laced with the powerful painkiller fentanyl.

-While illegal, heroin is easier to come by than some prescription painkillers in some places.
+While illegal, heroin can be easier to come by than some prescription painkillers.
 To meet a growing demand, drug traffickers have increased production, and have boosted the amount of the drug smuggled into the U.S.

 What Are the Effects of Heroin?

 If you use heroin often, your body builds a tolerance to it.
 That doesn’t mean it won’t harm you.
 It means you need to take more and more to get the same high, and your body starts depending on it.
 If you try to quit using, you'll feel jittery, get chills, vomit, have bone and muscle pain, and feel other withdrawal symptoms.

 What to Do if You Think Someone Is Using